lsst/dp1_lsst_io/docs/tutorials/portal/portal-103-2.rst

 **Last verified to run:** 2025-05-30

-**Learning objective:** This tutorial demonstrates how to navigate the Portal's user interface (UI), and provides a tour of the main components.
+**Learning objective:** This tutorial demonstrates how to convert fluxes to magnitudes using a special ADQL function.

 **LSST data products:** dp0.2 catalogs

 **Credit:** Originally developed by Greg Madejski and Melissa Graham.
 Please consider acknowledging them if this tutorial is used for the preparation of journal articles, software releases, or other tutorials.

 **Get Support:** Everyone is encouraged to ask questions or raise issues in the `Support Category <https://community.lsst.org/c/support/6>`_ of the Rubin Community Forum.
 Rubin staff will respond to all questions posted there.

-..
-This section should provide a brief, top-level description of the page.

-**RSP Aspect:** Portal

-**Contact authors:** Greg Madejski and Melissa Graham

-**Last verified to run:** 2025-02-04

-**Targeted learning level:** beginner

-**Introduction:**
-This tutorial demonstrates how to convert fluxes to magnitudes using a special ADQL function.

 **Warning!** Fluxes measured in difference images can be negative.
 Negative fluxes should not be converted to magnitudes using this special ADQL function.